-We determined in our previous blog post that the definition of open adoption can vary person to person.
-One form of open adoption may include two families exchanging mediated letter and photo updates, such as the ones through Adoptions With Love’s letter and picture program.
-At the other end of the spectrum, a birth mother may desire to visit her child and his or her adoptive family several times a year.
+We determined in our previous blog post that there is no single definition of open adoption.
+While open adoption involves a relationship between an adoptive family and birth parent(s), that arrangement can look different a bit different for everyone.
+For example, one form of open adoption may include an adoptive family and birth mother exchanging letters and photos through their adoption agency (such as through Adoptions With Love’s letter and picture program).
+Or, a birth mother may desire to visit her child and his or her adoptive family several times a year.
 Most open adoptions, however, lay somewhere in between.
-This may include phone calls, texts, emails, contact via social media, and/or face-to-face meetings.
+This may include phone calls, texts, emails, video chats, contact via social media, and/or face-to-face meetings.
 Their are numerous possibilities when designing an open adoption plan.

-A fully open adoption entails direct communication between a birth mother and the adoptive family she chooses for her child..
-Some of your many options for this direct adoption contact include:
+A fully open adoption entails direct communication between a birth mother and the adoptive family she chooses for her child.
+Some of your many options for this direct, open adoption contact include:

 - Scheduled face-to-face visits: Whether you decide you want to visit your child on his or her birthday, or spend the holidays together, or spend a day with the adoptive family a few times a year.
 We will detail these type of arrangements in a contract so that you can rest assured these visits will be followed.

 - Direct exchange of letters and pictures: The direct exchange of letters and pictures is a great way for families to stay connected post-placement.
 You may also choose to exchange these through our agency, where your address will not be revealed (see below).